bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 An important question for any genome-wide STR analysis using tools like ExpansionHunter or GangSTR is which STR catalog to genotype.

-The truth set allows us to ask: for a given catalog, how many CHM1-CHM13 STR variants would we miss because they occur at loci not in the catalog?
+The truth set allows us to ask: for a given catalog, how many CHM1-CHM13 STR variants would be missed because they occur at loci that are not in the catalog?

 Here I compare several widely-used catalogs and approaches:
 <table>